 We expected that many of the pollutants, meteorological data and the existing confirmed COVID-19 cases would impact the number of new cases, since they would all influence how fast the virus spread.
 However, as shown in Table 1, there are strong correlations among the pollutants, such as between CO and NO2 (r = 0.5344, p =1.2517e-207 ) or between PM10 and O3 (r = 0.5526, p = 1.5683e-49).
 Similarly, there are strong correlations between several meteorological parameters, such as between temperature and UV index (r = 0.9437, p = 0).
 Therefore, we much be careful when we select independent variables to avoid strong correlations among them.

-Table 1 Correlation matrix of independent variables
+Table 1: Correlation matrix of independent variables